solita/solita.github.com/_posts/2024-01-25-azure-without-secrets-part-2.md

 ```

 #### Inject client and access blob storage
 The only thing left is to inject the client through dependency injection in `Program.cs` and then utilize it.
-Since we already have created a container (`data`) and we want to list and read blobs in that container, we're going to inject `BlobContainerClient`. `BlobContainerClient` has different constructors, but we'll use the one that accepts container `Uri` and `TokenCredential`.
+Since we already have created a container (`data`) and we want to list and read blobs in that container, we're going to add `BlobContainerClient`  injection. `BlobContainerClient` has different constructors, but we'll use the one that accepts container `Uri` and `TokenCredential`.

 ```csharp
 var builder = WebApplication.CreateBuilder(args);